NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 The malicious code is then executed ==by each new visiting user. ==
 - This is the most dangerous XSS attack because the ==attack is self-contained and there is no need to find external ways to spread the attack to other users.== The user's browser can execute the malicious code by mistake, by landing in the comments section where it is present

+A variant of a stored XSS can be found in [[XCS (Cross Channel Scripting)]], where different protocols are used to inject malicious code into a web application

 **DOM-based XSS (DOM XSS)**
  Occur when client-side JavaScript processes an input in an unsafe way, usually by writing the data back to the DOM without checking ([[sink function]])